davidmachek/davell/README.md

 **Davell Message System (DMS)** is a privacy-first, decentralized messaging platform that combines *end-to-end encryption* with the anonymity of the *Tor network*.
 Built with security as the foundation, **DMS** implements the *Signal Protocol* for *forward secrecy* and provides a *robust framework* for secure communication.

+#### By downloading, installing, copying, forking, or using the Davell Message System (the “Software”), you agree to these Terms of Service (“Terms”).
+If you do not agree, do not use the Software.

 ### Key Features
  - End-to-End Encryption: Military-grade encryption using SECP384R1 elliptic curves and AES-256-GCM Signal Protocol Integration: Advanced forward secrecy with Double Ratchet Algorithm Tor Network Integration: Complete anonymity through onion routing Zero Knowledge Architecture: Your data, your keys - we never see your messages Encrypted Storage: All local data encrypted with password-derived keys Dual Interface: Command-line and modern GUI options Security Hardening: Rate limiting, nonce verification, and replay attack prevention